retaildevcrews/helium/README.md

 # Run saveenv.sh to save the Imdb variables
 ./saveenv.sh

+# Verify the output of the script shows the newly created Imdb_* variables

 ```

 Get the Cosmos DB read only key used by App Service